- What is the difference between Neigh-Lox original and Neigh-Lox Advanced?

 - The consigner who sold my two-year-old puts all her sales horses on Neigh-Lox.
 Why?

 Consigners want their horses to look and feel great prior to and during the sale.
-Including Neigh-Lox at the rate of 4 oz per grain meal will buffer excess acid and coat the stomach, warding off the ulcers that may develop during this time period.
-Ulcers can lead to sour attitude and other health problems, such as periodic bouts with colic.
+Including Neigh-Lox at the rate of 4 oz per grain meal will support a healthy stomach environment.

 Sales prep is a stressful time, due to an increased daily intake of concentrates and longer periods of stall confinement.
-Shipping, too, and attending the sale is stressful and increases a horse’s risk for developing ulcers.
+Shipping, too, and attending the sale is stressful.
+Maintaining a healthy stomach with Neigh-Lox will help your horse perform at his best.

 - How do I know if my horse has ulcers?